 The park is a birder’s paradise, offering a wonderful mix of waterfowl along the river’s edge and on the islands that dot its course as well as raptors like the beautiful African fish eagle and large colonies of both white-fronted and carmine bee-eaters, which nest in the sandy banks.

 Mana Pools closes during the rainy season each year, thanks to its thick, black cotton soil that makes it impossible to navigate by vehicle.
 While it is still possible to canoe and walk at this time of year, it’s not recommended because of the heat, which can be almost unbearable.

-On the river you’ll get spectacular sightings of hippo, crocodile and water birds like jacana, egrets, herons, kingfishers and storks.
+On the river, you’ll get spectacular sightings of hippos, crocodiles, and water birds like jacana, egrets, herons, kingfishers, and storks.
 You’ll also see animals coming down to drink and elephants bathing and swimming.

 Get in touch to talk about a safari to Mana Pools and let’s explore your options!